tze088/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes the command `edit-contact 1 n/Bobby e/e7654321@u.nus.edu g/1 g/3` to change Bob's name into Bobby, email to e7654321@u.nus.edu and change Bob's groups to CS2103T and CS2101 CA2.

-The command parse through each prefix to have the edited fields.
+The command parses through each prefix to have the edited fields.
 The `edit-contact` command then create a new contact with the new name, email and groups fields.
-Sync the internal list of the groups and the contacts.
+Syncs the internal list of the groups and the contacts.
 Then the command sets Bob's contact to the newly created one.

 The following sequence diagram shows how an edit-contact operations goes through the `Logic` component: